 Hemorrhoids are an incredibly prevalent condition.
 In fact, it is so prevalent that it is predicted that around four fifths of people will suffer from them at some point in their life.
 The thing is, most people will not actually know they are suffering from them!
-On this page I want to take a little look at what Hemorrhoids are exactly, natural hemorrhoid relief and the differences between the types of hemorrhoids that you can suffer from.
+On this page I want to take a little look at what Hemorrhoids are exactly, and the differences between the types of hemorrhoids that you can suffer from.

 Let’s Find Out: What are Hemorrhoids Exactly?

 Hemorrhoids are nothing more than swollen blood vessels around your rectum (these can swell in a number of ways, more on that soon!).
 These swollen blood vessels are very tender to the touch and can bleed and cause intense amount of pain with the lightest brush against it.

 The reason why these vessels have swollen is because either the tissues become weak around the anus (common with old age), or perhaps because they have become irritated by bowel movements.
 Whatever the reason though, they cause the blood vessels to swell, and the walls of the vein become stretched.
 It can be quite painful, but as I said, most people would never know that they are suffering from hemorrhoids, and if they did, it would be at the point where the pain is too much to deal with.